boolean-uk/react-cohort-dashboard-challenge/src/ComponenytTree.md

     - PostItem
       Explanation: Renders for every post
-    - PostPosts
-      Explanation: Handles the posting of the posts
     - PostComments
       Explanation: Handles the posting of the comments

   - ViewPostPage
     Route: /post/:id
     Explanation: Where the user can see the post